Isabl Docs

 ii.api.chunks

-Given a list of elements, return a list of chunks of n elements from the original list.
+Given a list of elements, return a list of chunks of n

 ii.api.api_request